Video Game Producer job – the party planner!

 Their second, equally pivotal responsibility is what Treadwell calls a ‘soft skills’, which is ‘people management’.
 A producer can’t study spreadsheets all day, he/she has to “oil the parts of the whole machine that keeps the game dev running smoothly”.
 And that can mean a lot of different things.

-A producer should be a glue that keeps people together, be that go-to person for anyone when they have a question about the project.
+A producer should be a glue that keeps people together.
+To be that go-to person for anyone when they have a question about the project.
 Every studio has a different structure and works in a different way.
 The problem remains the same at each studio, and it depends on how much is shared amongst the team members.
-At some, an art lead will take up a large role in managing and planning and scheduling, and at others, it will be the producer who will take on that role.
+At some, an art lead will take up a large role in managing and planning and scheduling.
+At others, it will be the producer who will take on that role.

 About the crunch time…

-The job also comes with a lot of responsibility.
-There is no secret about it, so when the team has to crunch or work extended hours for extended periods of time to hit the tight deadline without having to lose any feature- this is often the result of poor planning or scoping.
-Let’s not forget that, sometimes the decision to crunch is made by the studio management, however, a producer messing up can lead to rather painful consequences not just for them but for the entire team.
+The video game producer job also comes with a lot of responsibility.
+There is no secret about it.
+When the team has to crunch or work extended hours for extended periods of time to hit the tight deadline without having to lose any feature- this is often the result of poor planning or scoping.
+Let’s not forget that, sometimes the studio management decides to crunch.
+However, a producer messing up can lead to rather painful consequences not just for them but for the entire team.

-Treadwell says-“You’ve got to love and have a passion for the job and the people you can do it with”.
-“I love working with people, I love helping people achieve their best work, to make them happy to come to work every day, and every day I get to do that.
+What Treadwell says?
+“You’ve got to love and have a passion for the job and the people you can do it with”.
+“I love working with people.
+I love helping people achieve their best work, to make them happy to come to work every day.
+And every day I get to do that.
 It’s the coolest thing in the whole world.
 I get to work with absolute geniuses.
 I’ve worked with a guy who put robots on the moon.
 That’s crazy.
-I’ve built games with those people, and to make their lives easier and make it easier for them to create is just the coolest thing for me.”
+I’ve built games with those people, and to make their lives easier and make it easier for them to create is just the coolest thing for me”.
+Check our latest gamedev openings – and see for yourself!